Beyond-jQuery/book/manuscript/dom-manipulation.md

 #### The DOM API's solution to reordering elements

-In order to make the proper adjustments to our ice cream store page _without_ jQuery, I'm going to have to introduce two new DOM API methods.
-You'll also see a number of selectors and other DOM API methods discussed in the [Finding HTML Elements chapter](#finding-elements).
-You'll also be pleasantly surprised to discover that _all_ of the code in this section works in all modern browsers _and_ Internet Explorer 8 as well!
+In order to make the proper adjustments to our ice cream store page _without_ jQuery, I'm going to introduce two new DOM API methods.
+You'll also see a number of selectors and other DOM API methods previously discussed in the [Finding HTML Elements chapter](#finding-elements).
+Surprisingly, _all_ of the code in this section works in all modern browsers _and_ Internet Explorer 8 as well!
 Before we start, the eye-rolling nature of this example ice cream store markup is not lost on me, but it allows me to succinctly demonstrate a number of DOM manipulation operations without getting bogged down in details unrelated to the problem at hand.
 That said, let's get started!

 Remember that our first task is to move the "vanilla" element before the "strawberry" element.
 To accomplish this, we can make use of [the `insertBefore` method][dom2core-insertbefore], which was added to the `Node` interface as part of W3C's DOM Level 2 Core specification.
 This method, as you might imagine, allows us to move one element just before another in the DOM.
 And because this is available on the `Node` interface, we have the power to move anything in the DOM, even a `Text` or `Comment` node!
 Take a look at how we move this element below.
 I'll explain what's going on immediately after the code fragment.